Xiirya/SevenSins-Game/README.md

 # SevenSins-Game
-Attempt to clone Hollow Knight with the Seven Sins topic :3
+Attempt to clone Hollow Knight with the Seven Deadly Sins topic :3